palash25/hanoidb/README.md

 HanoiDB implements an indexed, key/value storage engine.
-The primary index is a log-structured merge tree (LSM-BTree) implemented using "doubling sizes" persistent ordered sets of key/value pairs, similar is some regards to [LevelDB](http://code.google.com/p/leveldb/).
+The primary index is a log-structured merge tree (LSM-BTree) implemented using "doubling sizes" persistent ordered sets of key/value pairs, similar in some regards to [LevelDB](http://code.google.com/p/leveldb/).
 HanoiDB includes a visualizer which when used to watch a living database resembles the "Towers of Hanoi" puzzle game, which inspired the name of this database.